-- Hilton Honors Ascend Card (10 free visits)
+- Hilton Honors Ascend AMEX Card (10 free visits)

 - U.S. Bank Altitude Reserve

-While all of these cards give you access to the lounges at no visit fee for the cardholder, the number of guests you can bring with you for free depends on which card provided your membership.
+All of these cards still give you access to the lounges at no visit fee for the cardholder but the number of guests you can bring with you for free depends on which card provided your membership.

 A membership from American Express Platinum cards and the Chase Sapphire Reserve allows you to bring in two guests while the Citi Prestige allows two guests or immediate family members.
 This can be a huge difference if you’re traveling as a family with multiple children.

-However if you have your Priority Pass Select membership through Ritz-Carlton Rewards card, you can bring an unlimited number of guests with you into the lounge.
-I’m not sure what number would be too many as the lounge will get paid for each person you bring with you.
+However, if you have your Priority Pass Select membership through Ritz-Carlton Rewards card, you can bring an unlimited number of guests with you into the lounge.
+I’m not sure what amount would be too many as the lounge will get paid for each person you bring with you.

 Priority Pass Lounges

-Priority Pass has been growing recently, adding many new locations to their network.
+Priority Pass has been growing recently, adding many new sites to their network.
 You can search their lounge locations at their website or with the Priority Pass App.

 Some of these new partners are non-traditional for what was considered a “lounge” network.
 You can now use your card at the House Spirits Distillery at Portland Airport.
 “Cardholders and accompanying guests will receive US$28 off the final bill per person per visit, valid on any type of drink/tasting, excluding bottle sales and merchandise in a single transaction upon presentation of a valid card.”
 You can also dine at the Grain Store Cafe & Bar at London Gatwick Airport and “receive £15 off the final bill per person per visit valid on any type of meal and/or drinks in a single transaction upon presentation of a valid card.”

-As with any program that is having a huge increase in membership, there are some problems that are cropping up.
+As with any program that is having a massive increase in membership, some problems are cropping up.
 The main problem is crowding of lounges who welcome Priority Pass members.
-If you’re an airline lounge you don’t want to have your frequent flyers crowded out by a bunch of Priority Pass members.
-Some lounges have limited the number of guests Priority Pass members can bring, like the Alaska Board Room lounges in Seattle, Portland and Los Angeles who stopped allowing guests for a while but now allow two guests per cardholder.
-Other lounges, like the Air Canada Lounge in Newark Airport only allow Priority Pass members to enter until 3 P.M.
-After that time, their own members get exclusive access to the area.
+If you’re an airline lounge, you don’t want to have your frequent flyers crowded out by a bunch of Priority Pass members.
+Some lounges have limited the number of guests Priority Pass members can bring, like the Alaska Board Room lounges in Seattle, Portland and Los Angeles who have stopped allowing members to bring in any guests.

 Do you have Priority Pass Membership (either regular or select) and at which lounges have you used it?
 Did you think it was worth it?
 Let us know.